Underground (The Electric Prunes album): Background

 Underground brought changes to the band once recording began, as limited lyrical input plagued the band's creative process on their debut.
 Only two original tracks, one composed by James Lowe titled “Train For Tomorrow” and one composed by Mark Tulin and Lowe titled "Luvin'", were included on their first album.
 This changed with Underground due to producer Dave Hassinger not being as active in the sessions, resulting in nine of the 12 tracks becoming the band's own material.
 With considerably more musical freedom, the band could mold their music into their own image, and the final product was a more direct and cohesive set of songs that reflected the band's own design.

 The band continued in their utilization of distorted sound effects, fuzz-toned guitar instrumentals, and experimented with a Vox organ.
 Regarding the playing of the organ Lowe said, "They brought a prototype in, and took it back after they heard what we did with it."
 Near the end of recording, however, two band members left.
 Preston Ritter's departure stemmed from musical differences, and James Spagnola left due to medical issues.
 Their replacements were original drummer Michael Fortune and new member Mike Gannon.
 As a result of being brought in late, Fortune appeared on five tracks and only two included Gannon.
 Gannon is also featured on the non-album single "Everybody Knows (You're Not in Love)".

-Underground was released in August 1967 and became a moderate success, charting at number 172 nationally, though without a hit single, the album could not reach more popularity.
+Underground was released in August 1967 and became a moderate success, reaching number 172 nationally, though without a hit single, the album could not reach more popularity.
 This lineup consisting of Tulin, Lowe, Williams, Fortune, and Gannon would tour to promote the album, playing across the US in prestigious venues like The Crystal Ballroom in Portland.
 Until the band reunited 30 years later, this lineup was the only version of the group to tour Europe.
 A live album called Stockholm '67 was recorded from a concert on this tour and released in 1997.